-Dakota Johnson Admires Sex Toys, BDSM: ‘Fifty Shades’ Jamie Dornan Hates Them
+Dakota Johnson Admires Adult Toys, BDSM: ‘Fifty Shades’ Jamie Dornan Hates Them

 “All my mates are easy going and quick to laugh – I wouldn’t imagine myself sat in a pub with him.
 I don’t think he would be my type, when it comes to choosing mates.”

-The talented lead actors of Fifty Shades franchise are now looking for more different projects.
+The talented lead actors of Fifty Shades franchise are now looking for different projects.
 Dakota Johnson wishes to show her range and add colors to her acting portfolio.
-However, she is not opposed to doing more sexy roles, if offered.
+However, she is not opposed to doing more sexy roles if offered.

 “It’s not that it has put me off entirely, but I’m ready to do other stuff.
 And maybe they will be sexy [projects], or maybe they will be the complete opposite.
 But I do know that I’m ready to move on.”

-According to The Sun, Fifty Shades Darker actor Jamie Dornan is already eyeing the famous British spy James Bond role.
+According to the Sun, Fifty Shades Darker actor Jamie Dornan is already eyeing the famous British spy James Bond role.
 During the radio interview, he revealed in his rap verse that he is already telling people that he is James Bond.

 “Dear Stephen, I’m sorry it took me so long to respond – I’ve been running around the world trying to convince people I’m James Bond.
 It would be good to meet up, have a pint and see what you’re all about – I just googled you there and it seems radio was a good shout.”

-Dakota Johnson, Jamie Dornan will be seen getting hot and heavy in their respective characters in Fifty Shades Darker.
-The second installment of Fifty Shades franchise is filled with wild sex scenes and mystery of past affairs.
-The movie will release soon on February 10, 2017.
+Dakota Johnson and Jamie Dornan will be seen getting hot and heavy as their respective characters in Fifty Shades Darker.
+The second installment of Fifty Shades franchise is filled with wild sex scenes and mystery.
+The movie will be released on February 10, 2017.

-[Featured Image by Paul Drinkwater/NBCUniversal via Getty Images]
+[Featured Image by Paul Drinkwater/NBCUniversal/Getty Images]